KSUH: KSUH today

 In February 1997, Joy Broadcasting, Inc., contracted to sell KKBY to Jean J. Suh.
 The deal was approved by the FCC on April 4, 1997, and the transaction was finally consummated on August 3, 1999.
-New owner Jean J. Suh had the FCC change the station's call sign to KSUH after her family name on September 15, 1997.
+Suh had the FCC change the station's call sign to KSUH after her family name on September 15, 1997.
 Suh applied to the FCC in October 2002 to transfer the broadcast license for this station to her company, Radio Hancook, Inc. The transfer was approved by the FCC on November 15, 2002, and the transaction was consummated on December 1, 2003.

 Jean J. Suh worked for five years as an actress as South Korea's Korean Broadcasting System before emigrating to the United States in 1964.
 While studying at Columbia College Hollywood in 1965, Suh began hosting a 30-minute weekly program of music and news in Korean on a Los Angeles radio station.
 In 1966 the program was extended to one hour per week and in 1967 to two hours each weekday.
 In 1970, Suh and two financial partners launched an independent Korean-language radio station in Los Angeles, the first in the United States.
-Suh purchased KKBY (now KSUH) in 1997 and KWYZ (1230 AM) in 1999 to cover the southern and northern halves of the greater Seattle metropolitan area, respectively, as Korean-language "Radio Hankook".
+Suh purchased KKBY (now KSUH) in 1997 and KWYZ in 1999 to cover the southern and northern halves of the greater Seattle metropolitan area, respectively, as Korean-language "Radio Hankook".

 Controversy

 Studio location

-Faced with financial difficulties and mounting debts, station owner Jean J. Suh moved KSUH and sister station KWYZ out of their rented studios in a commercial area of Federal Way, Washington, to her private residence in May 2000.
+Faced with financial difficulties and mounting debts, station owner Jean J. Suh moved KSUH and KWYZ out of their rented studios in a commercial area of Federal Way, Washington, to her private residence in May 2000.
 This sparked protests from neighbors, visits from city code enforcement officers, and a public campaign by the station to force the city to allow the studios to remain in Suh's home.
 Ultimately, the city prevailed in the face of growing community frustration and the stations moved out of the home in late April 2001.